camh915/prework-study-guide/README.md

 ## Description

-This poject was created to serve as a study guide for student doing prework.
+This project was created to serve as a study guide for students doing course prework.
 It includes notes taken about HTML, CSS, Git, and JavaScript

 ## Installation